Thales is on a three-pronged mission to help MNOs connect, protect and predict in a world of 5G connectivity.

 - How can I know and trust the identity of my connected products?

 These are questions Thales works hard to address.
-We offer a range of products and services that cover all facets of connectivity.
+We offer a range of products and services covering all connectivity facets.

-They range from physical SIMs and modules (that make it possible for a device to connect to the network) to management tools (that make it easy to remotely organise a vast number of connections).
+They range from physical SIMs to management tools (that make it easy to organize a vast number of connections remotely).

 Let's dive in.